eric-phan/gameofthones-api/README.md

 ### :star: Try it Out

 - API is live at: [Heroku API Page](https://got-house-emblems.herokuapp.com/)
-- Houses of Thrones App: [An implementation of GoT API](https://got-house-emblems.herokuapp.com/)
+- Houses of Thrones Webapp: [An implementation of GoT API](https://got-house-emblems.herokuapp.com/)

 ### :slightly_smiling_face: Thank you!

-Please check out the rest of my [Github](https://github.com/eric-phan), and the 'Houses of Thrones' repo I made with this API [here](https://github.com/eric-phan/gameofthones-api).
+Please check out the rest of my [Github](https://github.com/eric-phan), and the Houses of Thrones repo [here](https://github.com/eric-phan/gameofthones-api).